cordellbonnieux/Have-A-Good-Laugh/README.md

-Website for Have A Good Laugh Festival, created using Node.js / React.js.
+Website for Have A Good Laugh Festival, created using React.

 https://haveagoodlaugh.org